a4lg/ffuzzy/ffuzzy/src/docs/compat_policy.md

              fits in after the normalization process
              (this is currently supported by the `ffuzzy` crate as of the current version but we can remove the support anytime)
+        *   The optional feature `strict-parser` now explicitly rejects such fuzzy hashes.
 *   Data which is an output of ssdeep *but* feeding the data back to ssdeep causes serious errors / problems
     *   e.g. a CSV file output from ssdeep but input file names contain special